cromiecodes/January-at-L3A/README.md

 Focus Group Workshop Team Call: This meeting was to discuss Focus Group Workshops to start planning coo laboration and learn my role in the focus groups.
 (December 13, 2022)

 ## Interview
-Getting a feel for working with Kat and CJ.
+Getting a feel for working with Kat, Ashton and CJ by planning our collaboration on our first project, Focus Groups.
+The purpose of this call was to discuss the Focus Group scope in detail and test my team collaboration and project management skills (December 19, 2022)

 ## Practice Task
-A week of interviewing potential devs for Sr. roles.
+The purpose of this call was for Kat to assign me my first trial assignment which involved a week of interviewing potential devs for Sr. roles (December 20, 2022)

 ## Engagement
-Ashton delivered my scope of work and offered me a full time position.
+The purpose of this call was for Ashton to deliver my scope of work and offer me a full time position at L3A (December 20, 2022)

+## Recruitment
+Began creating introductory calls between L3A core team and top tier industry leads

 ## Onboarding
 Onboarding began right away on January 4th, 2023.